kgs233/Surface-Android-Kernel/Documentation/driver-api/surface_aggregator/clients/dtx.rst

 See :ref:`ioctls` for more details on these responses.

-It is important to note that, if the user presses the detach button at any point when a detachment operation is in progress (i.e. after the the EC has sent the initial *detach-request* event (``SDTX_EVENT_REQUEST``) and before it received the corresponding response concluding the process), the detachment process is canceled on the EC-level and an identical event is being sent.
+It is important to note that, if the user presses the detach button at any point when a detachment operation is in progress (i.e. after the EC has sent the initial *detach-request* event (``SDTX_EVENT_REQUEST``) and before it received the corresponding response concluding the process), the detachment process is canceled on the EC-level and an identical event is being sent.
 Thus a *detach-request* event, by itself, does not signal the start of the detachment process.

 The detachment process may further be canceled by the EC due to hardware failures or a low clipboard battery.
 This is done via a cancel event